salghanmi/AMLS_21-22_SN20146464/README.md

 		± Saved model for the second task.

-	* dataset.zip : This zip file contains the pre- proccesed of train images and its label
+	* dataset.zip : This zip file contains the pre- proccesed of train images and its label ( you can find this folder in Google Drive due it bug size its not uploaded in Github )
 	* test.zip : This zip file contains the pre- processed of test images and its label
 	* Pre-Procces.ipyb : This python file contain the pre- procces code